EDUCBA Logo

 ROt Rotate3D Rotates an object in 3D space by selecting an axis and angle.

-SC Scale Resizes an object using a scale of measurement.
+SC Scale Resizes an object using a scale.

 SL Slice Divides a 3D surface using a cutting plane.